wavefrontHQ/docs/pages/doc/permissions.md

 The Super Admin user and users with Users & Groups permission can set the default user group and can assign [permissions](permissions_overview.html) or revoke permissions at the group level or for individual users.

 **Note:** You must be a Super Admin user or have Users & Groups permission to view and manage users and permissions in Wavefront.
-Otherwise, the relevent UI elements aren't available to you.
+Otherwise, the relevant UI elements aren't available to you.

 ## Permissions Basics